What this site is all about

 People have to earn respect by what they do - not by what they claim to believe or by what they say.
 The world is full of hypocrites who believe and preach one thing but behave in the totally opposite manner.

-People have every right to take offence if someone insults them personally as individuals.
-A chair, a table, a book, a dead person or an idea cannot take offence.
+People have every right to take offence if someone insults them as individuals but religious ideas, including the god idea, are what they are - they are ideas - they can't take offence.
 The Pink Hippo is an idea and The Messenger is dead - they will not take offence, nor will we - we will just laugh.
-Feel free to insult them.
+Feel free to show them as little respect as you wish.

 The United Nations, and Section 29J of the Racial and Religious Hatred Act (2006), make it clear that no one has the right not to be offended.

-If you are offended by the contents of this site you must look to yourself for the answer and ask:
+If you are offended by the contents of this site you should ask:

 - Am I so insecure in my faith that a spoof web site like The Pink Hippo can shake it?
 Why am I afraid of this site?